"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 A splash of water on her face dimly surprised her.
 She was sure it could not be rain, for the roof was overhead.
 She snuggled closer to Mary and everything slid away into dark, warm sleep."

 The majority of my days, my hours, are quiet, uneventful.
-They're not rollicking... not full of big happenings or crowds of friends or parties.
-My days usually aren't full of pretty cards in my mailbox, emails that make me feel great, fun trips or coffee dates with friends.
-And Tom and I love each other, but it's certainly not all passion and roses around our house, especially after 28 years.
+They're not rollicking nor full of big happenings, crowds, friends or parties.
+Most days aren't full of pretty cards in my mailbox, emails that make me feel great, fun trips or coffee dates with friends.
+And Tom and I love each other, but it's certainly not all passion and roses around our house, especially after 28 years. ツ

 Years past, I needed happy times and favorable circumstances to make me snuggle down with smiles at night.
-But now, most nights, just as Laura did, I try to stay awake simply to keep on being happy...
-And sometimes I, too, am dimly surprised by a splash of water upon my face, especially on nights when I've pulled back the curtains so I can watch the twinkling lights in the skies--and find myself overwhelmed with gladness.
+But now?
+Many nights, just as Laura did, I try to stay awake simply to keep on being happy.
+And sometimes I, too, am dimly surprised by a splash of water upon my face.

-My days are not full of big, wonderful things.
+My days are not full of huge, wonderful things.
 No, but they are full of a big, wonderful God who I enjoy so very much.

-1. Whenever you go shopping anywhere, always park in generally the same area of the parking lot.
+1. Whenever you go shopping, always park in generally the same area of the parking lot.
 That way, when you come back outside from the store, you won't be searching for your car in such a huge area, but rather, a small one.

-2. When you have two things to do at once, always choose the thing you're most likely to forget.
+2. When you have two things to do at once, always choose the thing you're most likely to forget, first!
 For example, if I need to 1.) feed my cats or 2.)take the laundry out of the washing machine down in the basement, I would first choose the laundry.
-There's no way I'm going to forget to feed my cats--they won't let me forget--but I'd be quite likely to forget the laundry.
+There's no way my cats will let me forget to feed them, but hey.
+The washing machine sits quietly in the basement. ツ

-3. Keep lists and pens in every room of your house and even in your car (or your purse) to jot down all those things which come to mind at the oddest times.
+3. Keep lists and pens in every room of the house and even in the car (or your purse) to jot down all those things which come to mind at the oddest times.
 Refer often to those lists.

-4. Try to keep a series of routines going so that much of what you do will simply be a result of habit, rather than using the few memory cells you have left.
+4. Try to keep a series of routines going so that what you do will simply be a result of habit.

-5. Take at least one fish oil (omega fatty acid) capsule each day.
-That is, if you can remember to take one.
+5. Take at least one krill oil (omega fatty acid) capsule each day.
+That is, if you can remember to take one. ツ

 6. If you can't afford one of those little hand-held computerized substitutes for a memory, get a free Yahoo email account and use the calendar feature.
-You can program it to send you emails to remind you of everything from remembering people's birthdays to appointments or tv shows, paying bills or taking your vitamins (see #5 above).
+You can program it to send you emails to remind you of everything from people's birthdays to appointments, tv shows, paying bills or taking your vitamins (see #5 above).

-9. Only have two places--or at the most three--where you set down things like your keys, eyeglasses, billfold or purse.
-That way you're searching in only 2 or 3 places for them, rather than tearing through every room in the house.
+9. Only have two places--or at the most three--where you set down your keys, eyeglasses, billfold or purse.
+That way you're searching in only 2 or 3 places for them, rather than tearing through every room/corner in the house.

 Tuesday, December 19, 2006

-Last week I took my semi-daily walk and pondered, "I love looking at these tall, wonderful old houses, but I'd like to see some different ones...
-And it would be nice to live someplace where I could take walks in the dead of winter with temperatures higher than 18 degrees... in a place which didn't loom so grey in winter, either--grey trees, grey skies, grey streets, grey, sleeping flower stems."
+Last week I took my semi-daily walk and pondered, "I love looking at these tall, wonderful old houses, but I'd like to see some different ones.
+And it would be nice to live someplace where I could take walks in the dead of winter with temperatures higher than 18 degrees, in a place which didn't loom so grey in winter, either.

-The dinners with friends around the table... the movies we've watched... the harsh winters we've survived... the bad news we've received over the phone, as well as the good... the Christmasses and birthday cakes with candles still in the drawers...the times we were sick in bed... the pies I have baked and the meals Naomi learned to cook at our stove... the huge, house-shaking parties we let Naomi have and all the times she made videos for school assignments here with a whole group of kids (and the dusty props we still have in the basement from those films)...
+The dinners with friends around the table, the movies we've watched, the harsh winters we've survived.
+The bad news we've received over the phone, as well as the good, the Christmasses and birthday cakes with candles still in the drawers.
+The times we were sick in bed, the pies I've baked and the meals Naomi learned to cook at our stove.
+The huge, house-shaking parties we let Naomi have and all the times she made videos for school assignments here with a whole group of kids (and the dusty props we still have in the basement from those films).

 Sunday, December 17, 2006

 Receipts from car repairs of cars we no longer own, insurance information from items long ago sold, my old typewritten lesson plans from eleven years ago when I taught adult Sunday School and women's seminars at church.
-You'd find it all in paper grocery bags if you were here.
+All in paper grocery bags now.

 And after all that sorting, I have that took-a-trip-back-in-time feeling.
-You know, the hazy one which clings to your head because suddenly you've bombarded your brain, like an awakened bee hive, with memories of people and gatherings and happenings you'd not recalled in years.
+You know, the hazy one which clings to your head because suddenly you've bombarded your brain, like an awakened bee hive, with memories of people, gatherings and happenings you'd not recalled in years.

-Some of you may take trips back to the Past often, but I don't.
-No, I seldom travel back that way, seldom even by way of video home movies.
-But when I do travel back, I stay only ten minutes, or so, for those trips feel too much like riding a bicycle where I turn my head to stare and talk to someone behind me, and then lose my balance or crash into a telephone pole.
+Perhaps you take trips back to the Past often, but I don't.
+No, I seldom travel back that way, even by way of video home movies.
+But when I do?
+I remain only ten minutes, or so, for those trips feel too much like riding a bicycle where I turn my head to stare and then lose my balance or crash into a telephone pole.